 Feb.
 26, 2015

 Contact: Leah Ball, director of communications

-Michigan Sens.
-Tonya Schuitmaker and David Knezek will be presented with the Michigan Pharmacy Political Action Council (PAC) Legislator of the Year Award at the Michigan Pharmacists Association (MPA) Annual Convention & Exposition, Feb.
+Sen. Jim Ananich and Rep. Andrea LaFontaine will be honored with the Michigan Pharmacy Political Action Council (PAC) Good Public Health Policy Award at the Michigan Pharmacists Association (MPA) Annual Convention & Exposition, Feb.
 27-March 1 at the Detroit Marriott at the Renaissance Center.

 The Michigan Pharmacy Political Action Council (PAC) is a voluntary, nonprofit, nonpartisan organization of pharmacy professionals that actively seek to promote good government and public health.
 Pharmacy PAC serves as the advocacy arm of Michigan Pharmacists Association, which advances the profession of pharmacy and patient care on behalf of the 9,000 pharmacists and 15,000 pharmacy technicians in the state.